irmen/Tale/docs/source/index.rst

 - Runs on most Python implementations, but requires 2.7 or 3.2+
 - game engine and framework code is separated from the actual game code;
-  it can run different games from different directories
+  it can run different games from different directories (just one at a time though)
 - single-player I.F. mode and multi-player MUD mode (but no multiplayer server yet, it's just a difference in active features for now)
-- text console interface or GUI (Tkinter), switchable by command line argument.
+- text console interface, GUI (Tkinter), or web browser interface, switchable by command line argument.
-- I/O abstraction layer should make it not too hard to make another interface (I'm planning a html/javascript driven one).
+- I/O abstraction layer should make it not too hard to make another interface.
 - wizard and normal player privileges, wizards gain access to a set of special 'debug' commands that are helpful while testing/debugging the game.
 - the parser is partly based on a heavily modified adaptation of LPC-MUD's 'soul'